Hallmanac/SymEnc/README.md

 Single class used to handle symmetric encryption for a given application.

-Simply add this class into your project, change the const Default256BitKey, implement the ICipherCache and ICipherRepo interfaces and you're done.
+Simply add this class into your project and change the const Default256BitKey (instructions for changing are in the comments).